rmoreira97/p3-mock-cc-articles/README.md

 #### Magazine

-- `.articles`
-  - Returns an `list` of `Article` objects that have been written for the magazine
-  - This can be a property but it's not required
 - `Magazine get_authors()`
   - Returns all the `Author` objects who have written for this magazine
     - **hint**: You can access the authors by looping over `.articles`